StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 |Az-Arab|Azerbaijani in Arabic script|
 |de-CH|Swiss German|
 |en-US|English as used in the United States|
 <h6> Interesting to see that not only south korea language is choisen and show that the group target all exhibitors (more a hundred exhibitors only for South Korea).
 This think possibly that the group manage the event give hardware specifily for the shows to the customers, that explains why this to don't include specific language like South Korea.
-If the target is interesting for the group, this  can execute command and others tools in the computer infected.
+If the target is interesting for the group, this  can execute command and others tools in the computer infected.</h6>

 <h6> We can see in the list of all the domains used that this all as different cloud providers and are legit website hijacked by vulnerable wordpress.</h6>

 |IP|ASN|Organization|Route|City|Coordinates|Country|
 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 |64.151.229.52|AS26753|In2net Network Inc.|64.151.192.0/18|Toronto|43.6861,-79.4025|Canada|
 |185.136.207.217|AS203377|LAB internet ve Bilisim Hizmetleri|185.136.207.0/24|Eskiehir|39.7767,30.5206|Turkey|
 |83.169.17.240|AS8972|Europe GmbH|83.169.16.0/21|Köln|50.9541,6.9103|Germany|
-<h6> We can confirmed it by the Whois records and by the certificats push on the websites know at all the sites have between up early August 2019 at September 2019.
+<h6> We can confirmed it by the Whois records and by the certificats push on the websites know at all the sites have between up early August 2019 at September 2019.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/HWP/HWP-cert.png">
 </p>